-A couple months ago, the HubSpot team made the switch to Slack (one of the hottest real-time messaging apps on the market).
+A few years ago, the HubSpot team made the switch to Slack (one of the hottest real-time messaging apps on the market).

 Initially, it was hard to get used to uttering phrases like "Just Slack me" or "We were Slacking" in passing.
 But once we got more comfortable with the platform, we started to realize just how powerful it really is.

 The more we used Slack, the better our discoveries got -- GIFs, reminders, files ... they were all just a click or two away.But that's just the thing: Slack is capable of so much that it's hard to uncover what features you really should be using.
 To help, we put together some of the best Slack hacks below.
 From creating to-do lists to customizing your theme, these pro tips are worth showing off to your team.

 One of the great things about Slack is that messages and files are easily searchable.
 Because channels move so fast, you can use these advanced search commands to pull up exactly what you're looking for without wasting any time.

 Channels and direct messages

 in:channelname - Searches only the messages and/or files in a specific channel.